diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 ## Profile

-Senior Platform Engineer and hands-on technical leader with 20+ years in IT and 10+ years designing, automating, and operating cloud-native platforms across fintech, gaming, retail, e-commerce, and Web3.
-Deep expertise in production Kubernetes environments—including EKS, GKE, OpenShift, and self-managed clusters—with a strong track record building secure, scalable platforms using GitOps, Terraform, Crossplane, Argo CD, and Helm.
-Experienced in enabling developer self-service with Backstage, establishing production-grade observability with OpenTelemetry and the Grafana stack, and improving platform reliability, security, and delivery efficiency.
-Kubestronaut certified across the complete Kubernetes track (CKA, CKAD, CKS, KCNA, and KCSA), with extensive experience leading platform initiatives and mentoring engineering teams across AWS, Azure, and GCP.
+Platform Engineer with 20+ years in IT, including the last 10 focused on cloud-native infrastructure.
+I design and operate Kubernetes platforms across AWS, GCP, and Azure, using Terraform, Crossplane, Argo CD, and Helm to make environments easier to provision, manage, and support.
+My recent work includes building developer self-service with Backstage and implementing observability platforms with OpenTelemetry, Prometheus, Grafana, Loki, Tempo, and Mimir.
+I am a hands-on technical lead who enjoys solving platform problems, setting engineering standards, and helping teams adopt better ways of working.
+I also hold the complete Kubernetes certification track—CKA, CKAD, CKS, KCNA, and KCSA—and have earned Kubestronaut status.

 ## Core Skills